1996 San Francisco 49ers season: Regular season

 In a comeback victory over Cincinnati, Steve Young left the game due to injury, but heroically returned to lead the 49ers back from a 21–0 deficit; Young threw two touchdowns (including the first caught by mercurial rookie Terrell Owens) and ran in a third.
 In Houston Young connected with Jerry Rice on a quick slant, but suffered a concussion on the play; adding insult to the injury, time was out on the play due to a defensive penalty, thus the play didn't count.
 However, with Young and primary backup Elvis Grbac out, the 49ers were able to pull off a close 10–9 victory with third-stringer Jeff Brohm.
 A week later, once again the 49ers won a close game, 24–17 over New Orleans.
 After jumping out to a quick 10–0 lead in the first quarter against the arch-rival Dallas Cowboys, Young was again injured and finished the game on the sidelines.
 With the 49ers offense stagnant, the Cowboys came back to win 20–17 in overtime.
-Mounting frustration in the team's struggles was perhaps best showcased by a comment from Mayor Willie Brown saying that Elvis Grbac (who'd thrown a key interception from his nine-yard line) was "an embarrassment to mankind" after the defeat.
+Mounting frustration over the team's struggles was perhaps best showcased by a comment from Mayor Willie Brown that Elvis Grbac (who'd thrown a key interception from his nine-yard line) was "an embarrassment to mankind" after the defeat.

 However, the 49ers were able to rebound, winning three straight, over the Ravens, Washington, and the Falcons at Atlanta.
 With many of their stars returning from injury, including Young, William Floyd, and Brent Jones, some analysts believed that the 49ers were a team to be feared again.
 With a 10–3 record and a one-game lead in the division, San Francisco had a chance to clinch the divisional title against the Panthers.
-However, it was the 49ers who appeared to be a second-year franchise, making costly mistakes and penalties.
-Despite gaining more yards than they did the last contest against the Panthers (450 yards), Carolina was able to win, 30–24.
+But it was the 49ers who appeared to be a second-year franchise, making costly mistakes and penalties.
+Despite the 49ers gaining more yards than they did in the previous game against the Panthers (450 yards), Carolina was able to win, 30–24.
 Once again the Panthers jumped out to an early lead, 17–7, and scored 27 points by halftime.
 Although San Francisco was able to hold them to only a field goal in the second half, the lead proved to be too much; Young also was picked off twice and sacked five times.

 Humbled, San Francisco was able to regain their offensive composure, winning the following week in Pittsburgh 25–15, against the defending AFC champions who were in the hunt for the #2 seed in their conference.
-Then the 49ers easily won the regular season finale against 5–10 Detroit, earning the #4 seed and its one home field playoff game.
+Then the 49ers easily won the regular season finale against 5–10 Detroit, earning the #4 seed and its one home-field playoff game.
 Steve Young's 17/23, 2 TD performance against Detroit earned him his 5th NFL passing title with a passer rating of 97.2, edging out season MVP Brett Favre.